In Canada, driverless cars learn to see in the snow

 While extra cameras, sensors and lidar work well on the track, consumers are less keen on the cost, appearance and inefficiency of a car covered with such lenses.
 Some automakers are looking at protective coatings to keep a smaller number of lenses free of sludge.

-“Ultimately those sensors that you would see on the car today have to be integrated into the car system,” said Justin Gammage, industry liaison manager at the University of Ontario Institute of Technology’s Automotive Center of Excellence (ACE) in Oshawa, Ontario.
+“Ultimately those sensors that you would see on the car today have to be integrated into the car system,” said Justin Gammage, industry liaison manager at the University of Ontario Institute of Technology’s Automotive Centre of Excellence (ACE) in Oshawa, Ontario.

 “Customers will pretty much want a car to look like a car looks today, even if has all the autonomous features.”